fire1ce/3os.org/docs/devops/docker/common-docker-commands.md

 ---
-title: Docker Cheat Sheet
+title: Common Docker Commands
-description: Docker commands cheat sheet for managing the Docker environment.
-Docker is an open source platform that can be used to build, submit, and run applications through container
+description: This is a short summary of the most commonly used Docker commands.
+If you're new to Docker, or even experienced Docker, it can be helpful to have a quick reference to the most commonly used Docker commands for managing the Docker environment
 template: comments.html
 tags: [docker, cheat-sheet]
 ---

-# Docker Cheat Sheet

-Docker is an open source platform that can be used to build, submit, and run applications through container packaging software.
-Docker has many commands and options and it is very difficult to remember each command.
-If you're new to Docker, or even experienced Docker, it can be helpful to have a quick reference to the most commonly used Docker commands cheat sheet for managing the Docker environment.

-## Common Docker Commands
+# Common Docker Commands

 This is a short summary of the most commonly used Docker commands.
-You can find more detailed information about Docker and its usage at this page below.
+If you're new to Docker, or even experienced Docker, it can be helpful to have a quick reference to the most commonly used Docker commands for managing the Docker environment.

-### Show all containers including running and stopped
+## Show all Containers Including Running and Stopped

 ```shell
 docker ps -a
 ```

-### Show docker container logs
+## Show Docker Container Logs

 ```shell
 docker logs <container_id>
 ```

-## Get adShell to a container
+## Get Into Container Shell

 ```shell
 docker exec -it <container_id> /bin/bash